• Skip to primary navigation

 For any content issues please Contact Us.

-Most cerebral palsy cases are congenital, and in many instances, no cause is found.
-There are risk factors; however, that increase the chance of a baby developing the disorder, such as untreated jaundice, untreated maternal infections, and birth complications such as uterine rupture or umbilical cord issues.
+In many instances, cerebral palsy has no single or known cause.
+There are risk factors, however, that increase the chance of a baby developing the disorder.
+These include untreated jaundice, untreated maternal infections, and birth complications such as uterine rupture or umbilical cord issues.

 Get Matched with a Leading Birth InjuryCerebral Palsy Attorney in Your Area